 David is a published author whose works have appeared in numerous publications and who has been asked to provide expert commentary for media outlets ranging from CNBC to National Public Radio (NPR) to Germany’s Der Spiegel.
 He co-authored the book, “Building Customer Relationships Through Public Relations,” published by Aspatore Books.

-David is also a sought after keynote speaker who has presented for organizations ranging from the National Sports Forum to the American Marketing Association to PBS and the Consumer Goods Sales and Marketing Summit.
+David is also a sought after keynote speaker who has presented for organizations ranging from the National Sports Forum to the Conference Board to the American Marketing Association to PBS and the Consumer Goods Sales and Marketing Summit.
 He has spoken on topics including: Winners and Losers of Super Bowl Advertising, Social Media and New Media, Branding, Integrated Marketing Communications, and How to Make Your Organization Stand Out.

 In 2012, David was named one of Maryland’s Most Admired CEO’s by the Maryland Daily Record.
 Additionally, David has been named to numerous 40 Under 40 Lists including in 2007 when PR Week selected David to its prestigious 40 Under 40 list that names the most influential leaders in the industry under the age of 40.
 In 2006, David was elected to the Public Relations Society of America’s Counselor’s Academy and in 2005, PR News selected David to its influential “15 to Watch” list.
 David also has served as a judge for the profession’s highest awards, the Silver Anvil and the Sabre Awards.